lukepolo/authpush/README.md

 ### User with Device
 1. Register a User Account
-2. Register a device to Account (which is tied to an application)
+2. Register a device
+    a.
+If account does not exist, create account
+    b.
+Attach device to account
 3. Request Auth Request